rexxtd/hotdesking-rextd/README.md

     - main.model
     - main.ui

-    - To run this application, simply run Main.java, no extra installation is required
+    - To run this application, you must setup database connection, then run Main.java

 3. Execution examples